 I read this article every year.
-I read it becuase I need to be reminded.
+I read it because I need to be reminded.
 I read it because it’s brilliant.

 Picture this.
 You’re driving down the highway with your nine-year-old son.
 You’re in the middle lane.
 On your right, one behind the other, are two buses.
 The bus in front is painted white.
 The bus behind is painted yellow.
 The bus in front has its windows painted over.
 The bus behind does not.